-A HCSA/LPSA claim must be filed by June 30th of the Plan year following the year in which the claim was incurred (2017 plan year claims must be submitted and resolved by June 30, 2018).
-To submit a claim, you must complete a claim form authorized by the Plans Administration Committee of Citigroup Inc. (the "Committee"), the Plan Administrator.
+An HCSA/LPSA claim must be filed by June 30 of the plan year following the year in which the claim was incurred (2018 plan year claims must be submitted and resolved by June 30, 2019).
+To submit a claim, you must complete a claim form authorized by the Plans Administration Committee of Citigroup Inc. (the Committee), the Plan Administrator.
 To obtain a copy of the claims form, contact the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.

-If a HCSA/LPSA benefit is denied, in whole or in part, under the Employee Retirement Income Security Act of 1974, as amended, ("ERISA") you are entitled to appeal the denial of your claim by following the steps below
+If an HCSA/LPSA benefit is denied, in whole or in part, under the Employee Retirement Income Security Act of 1974, as amended (ERISA), you are entitled to appeal the denial of your claim by following the steps below.

-Step 1: You will receive written notice from the Citi Benefits Center if your claim is denied as soon as reasonably possible, but no later than 30 days after receipt of the claim.
+Step 1: If your claim is denied, you will receive written notice from the Citi Benefits Center as soon as reasonably possible, but no later than 30 days after receipt of the claim.
 However, for reasons beyond the control of the Citi Benefits Center, it may take up to an additional 15 days to review your claim.
 You will be provided written notice of the need for additional time prior to the end of the initial 30-day period, if applicable.
-If the reason for the additional time is that you need to provide additional information, you will receive written notice of the requested information and you will have 45 days from the notice of the extension to provide that information to the Citi Benefits Center.
+If the reason for the additional time is that you need to provide additional information, you will receive written notice of the requested information, and you will have 45 days from the notice of the extension to provide that information to the Citi Benefits Center.
 The time period during which the Citi Benefits Center must make a decision will be suspended until the earlier of the date that you provide the information or the end of the 45-day period.
-If the requested information is not received within the 45 day period noted, a determination with respect to your claim will be made without the requested information.
+If the requested information is not received within the 45-day period noted, a determination with respect to your claim will be made without the requested information.